Eliot-Roxbergh/notes_pinephone/README.md

 ### Signal-desktop

+Signal-desktop works ok, but not made for small screen: so zoom out in the menu and it _should_ be possible to contract the contact menu by dragging (maybe if you plug in mouse, it's literally 1 px).

 Build from source, can be difficult to compile, but latest beta (2022-10-11) was easy to build (I built on another arm64 device).
 Still I did NOT manage to build a .deb file, only the binary directly (TODO) ... but it works (need to create shortcut manually TODO).